Status: affected by circulating vaccine-derived poliovirus

 Across the GPEI partnership, the outbreak preparedness and response task team (OPRTT) is working with our regional and country colleagues in supporting local public health authorities in carrying out a full field investigation and determining if there is a risk of local spread of this virus which might require a response.

 Polio this week in Togo

-- Five cases of circulating vaccine-derived poliovirus type 2 (cVDPV2) were reported: three in Lomt and two in Savanes provinces bringing the number of 2020 cases to six.
-The total number of cVDPV2 cases reported in 2019 remains eight.
+- Two cVDPV2 cases were reported: one each in Lome and Maritime provinces.
+There are now nine cases reported in 2020 while the total number of cVDPV2 cases reported in 2019 remains eight.

 - Read our Togo country page for more information.

 Countries affected by poliovirus transmission are subject to International Health Regulations Temporary Recommendations that request them to declare a case of polio as a national public health emergency and consideration vaccination of all international travellers, as per temporary recommendations issued as of December 2019.